 The Library generally collects softcover editions of monographs due to their usually significant price difference from hardcovers.
 Hardcover editions are usually selected for reference materials that may be more heavily used.
 Softcover additions are generally encapsulated in plastic to ensure their durability for the collection.
 To prevent serious dilution of library fiscal resources only one copy of an item for a Library center is usually purchased.

-For items not held or collected the Library can provide access to needed materials via interlibrary loan, our participation in the Connect NY consortium, commercial document delivery services, on-site access to most libraries on Long Island and selected academic and special libraries in New York City.
+For items not held or collected the Library can provide access to needed materials via interlibrary borrowing, commercial document delivery services, and on-site access to most libraries on Long Island and selected academic and special libraries in New York City.
 The Library provides access to resources such as bibliographies and union catalogs, including WorldCat, that can be used to identify and access information sources not owned locally.
-Holdings of other libraries and the ability to obtain items through interlibrary loan are a factor in purchase decisions, and interlibrary loan transactions are also analyzed by collection development staff and subject selectors for highly requested items that could be added to the collection.
+Holdings of other libraries and the ability to obtain items through interlibrary borrowing are a factor in purchase decisions, and interlibrary borrowing transactions are also analyzed by collection development staff and subject selectors for highly requested items that could be added to the collection.

 Any proposed new course, change to a degree program, or new degree program must be put before the Faculty Senate Committee on Academic Affairs after a proposal has been approved by the appropriate unit and School Academic Affairs Committee, School Curriculum Committee, and Dean of the Originating School.
 The last person to then sign off on such proposals is the Dean of Libraries, who, in cooperation with the appropriate subject selector(s) and the Collection Strategies Librarian, assesses the ability of current resources to meet program needs.
 A contingency fund line to cover new programs is part of the annual Library budget.
 However, in the event that the budget is unable to meet the needs of any new course work or program the Dean can request that the University Administration supplement Library funds.